glunoty/SonicFlow/README.md

   <p><img src="UI2.png"/></p>
 </div>
 <p>
 SonicFlow is a lightweight music player application developed in C# using Windows Forms.
 Leveraging the NAudio library for audio playback and TagLib# for metadata extraction, the application provides a minimalistic yet functional interface for users to manage and play their music tracks.
-The lightweight design ensures simplicity and efficiency, offering features such as play, pause, stop, next, and previous song functionalities.
-The use of a custom MusicController and MusicTrack model contributes to the application's streamlined architecture, focusing on essential aspects of music playback while maintaining a user-friendly experience.</p>
+The lightweight design ensures simplicity and efficiency, offering features such as play, pause, stop, next, and previous song functionalities.</p>

 <div>
   <h2>#Libraries</h2>